GATB/minia/README.md

 Type `minia` without any arguments for usage instructions.

-A more complete manual:
+A more complete manual is here: http://minia.genouest.org/files/minia.pdf

-    cd doc
-    pdflatex manual.tex

-If you cannot compile it: http://minia.genouest.org/files/minia.pdf

 # What is new ?
 (2018)